 At 7 feet tall and around 700 pounds, Terrible Ted the Wrestling Bear was an impressive beast.
 Equally impressive was his near 20-year wrestling career that rivaled his human counterparts.
-He once lived under the porch of the legendary Hart family (Bret Hart recalls what it was like living with him), and he had some brushes with the law, one time spending several days in jail!
-His is an insane story in the crazy world of professional wrestling!
+He once lived under the legendary Hart family’s porch in Calgary and even had some brushes with the law!
+His is an insane story in the crazy world of professional wrestling.

 “I can still feel the beast’s coarse, wiry fur, smell its foul breath, and hear it snorting through its muzzle as it looked me dead in the eyes.
 Ted wasn’t a happy bear, and I wasn’t a happy wrestler.”

 The Story of Terrible Ted the Wrestling Bear

 Terrible Ted the Wrestling Bear worked for Maple Leaf Wrestling, Georgia Championship Wrestling, World Wrestling Association, Roy Shire’s San Francisco Wrestling, Stampede Wrestling, and even the WWWF.
 He won battle royals.
 He won 8-on-1 matches.
 He teamed with wrestlers such as Pepper Gomez and Rocky Johnson.
 He even held victories over stars such as Bobby Heenan, Baron Von Raschke, Superstar Billy Graham, Gypsy Joe, Jerry Lawler, and Mad Dog Vachon.

 Ted had been declawed, his teeth had been pulled out, and he was only fed vegetables, so he wasn’t quite as dangerous as it first sounds.
 Ted traveled with a carnival in his early years.
 When the carnival went bankrupt in the early 1950s, he was adopted and trained by Dave McKigney (aka Gene Dubois, Wildman, Canadian Wildman, and Bearman).